jesseVast/vasttams/k8s/TELEMETRY.md

 For issues with telemetry integration:
 1. Check the troubleshooting section
 2. Review pod logs for telemetry initialization
-3. Verify environment variables are set correctly
+3. Verify Helm values are set correctly
 4. Test endpoints directly with port-forward
 5. Check service annotations for Prometheus scraping